-Around 2005 we started the LUATEX projects and it took about a decade to reach a state where we could consider the experiments to have reached a stable state.
-Pretty soon LUATEX could be used in production, even if some of the interfaces evolved, but CONTEXT was kept in sync so that was not really a problem.
+Around 2005 we started the LuaT_EX project and it took about a decade to reach a state where we could consider the experiments to have reached a stable state.
+Pretty soon LuaT_EX could be used in production, even if some of the interfaces evolved, but ConT_EXt was kept in sync so that was not really a problem.
 In 2018 the functionality was more or less frozen.
 Of course we might add some features in due time but nothing fundamental will change as we consider version 1.10 to be reasonable feature complete.
-Among the reasons is that this engine is now used outside CONTEXT too which means that we cannot simply change much without affecting other macro packages.
+Among the reasons is that this engine is now used outside ConT_EXt too which means that we cannot simply change much without affecting other macro packages.

-However, in reaching that state some decisions were delayed because they didn't go well with a current stable version.
-This is why at the 2018 CONTEXT meeting those present agreed that we could move on with a follow up tagged METATEX, a name we already had in mind for a while, but as LUA is an important component, it got expanded to LUAMETATEX.
-This follow up is a lightweight companion to LUATEX that will be maintained alongside.
+In reaching that state some decisions were delayed because they didn't go well with a current stable version.
+This is why at the 2018 ConTEXt meeting those present agreed that we could move on with a follow up tagged MetaTEX, a name we already had in mind for a while, but as Lua is an important component, it got expanded to LuaMetaTEX.
+This follow up is a lightweight companion to LuaTEX that will be maintained alongside.
 More about the reasons for this follow up as well as the philosophy behind it can be found in the document(s) describing the development.
-During LUATEX development I kept track of what happened in a series of documents, parts of which were published as articles in user group journals, but all are in the CONTEXT distribution.
-I did the same with the development of LUAMETATEX.
+During LuaTEX development I kept track of what happened in a series of documents, parts of which were published as articles in user group journals, but all are in the ConTEXt distribution.
+I did the same with the development of LuaMetaTEX.

-The Luametatex engine is, as said, a follow up on Luatex.
-Just as we have Context MkII for PDFTex and Xetex, we have MkIV for Luatex.
-For Luametatex we have yet another version of Context: LMTX.
+The LuaMetaTeX engine is, as said, a follow up on LuaTeX.
+Just as we have ConTeXt MkII for pdfTeX and XeTeX, we have MkIV for LuaTeX.
+For LuaMetaTeX we have yet another version of ConTeXt: LMTX.
 By freezing MkII, and at some point freezing MkIV, we can move on as we like, but we try to remain downward compatible where possible, something that the user interface makes possible.
-Although Luametatex can be used for production we can also use it for possibly drastic experiments but without affecting Luatex.
-Because we can easily adapt Context to support both, no other macro package will be harmed when (for instance) the interface that the engine provides change as part of an experiment or cleanup of code.
-Of course, when we consider something to be useful, it can be ported back to Luatex, but only when there are good reasons for doing so and when no compatibility issues are involved.
+Although LuaMetaTeX can be used for production we can also use it for possibly drastic experiments but without affecting LuaTeX.
+Because we can easily adapt ConTeXt to support both, no other macro package will be harmed when (for instance) the interface that the engine provides change as part of an experiment or cleanup of code.
+Of course, when we consider something to be useful, it can be ported back to LuaTeX, but only when there are good reasons for doing so and when no compatibility issues are involved.

-By now the code of these two related engines differs a lot so in retrospect it makes less sense to waste time on backporting anyway.
-When considering this follow up one consideration was that a lean and mean version with an extension mechanism is a bit closer to original TeX.
+By now the code of these two related engines differs a lot so in retrospect it makes less sense to waste time on porting back.
+When considering this follow up one consideration was that a lean and mean version with an extension mechanism is a bit closer to original TEX.
 Of course, because we also have new primitives, this is not entirely true.
-The basic algorithms remain the same but code got reshuffled and because we expose internals names of variables and such are sometimes changed, something that is noticeable in the token and node interfaces.
+The basic algorithms remain the same but code got reshuffled and because we expose internal names of variables and such that is reflected in the code base (like more granularity in nodes and token commands).
 Delegating tasks to Lua already meant that some aspects, especially system dependent ones, no longer made sense and therefore had consequences for the interface at the system level.
-In Luametatex more got delegated, like all file related operations.
-The penalty of moving more responsibility to Lua has been compensated by (hopefully) harmless optimization of code in the engine and some more core functionality.
+In LuaMetaTEX more got delegated, like all file related operations.
+The penalty of moving even more responsibility to Lua has been compensated by (hopefully) harmless optimization of code in the engine and some more core functionality.
+In the process system dependencies have been minimalized.